Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels

-We further compare and contrast our MST formulation with the previously proposed linear algebraic frameworks for graph connectivity, LACC \cite{lacc} and FastSV \cite{fastsv}.
+We further compare and contrast our MSF formulation with the previously proposed linear algebraic frameworks for graph connectivity, LACC \cite{lacc} and FastSV \cite{fastsv}.
 Both perform similar hooking and shortcutting steps.
-The formulations identify sets of ``inactive" vertices that do not contribute to the output of certain computations.
-For example, the vertices that belong to a star do not need to be shortcut.
-The ``active" vertices are naturally represented with a sparse vector.
-Vertices that belong to converged components, or trees in which no new vertex is added in subsequent iterations, are ``inactive" in the hooking, shortcutting, and $\operatorname{Starcheck}$ steps of both LACC and our MSF algorithm.
-LACC uses the following lemma to identify converged components: except in the first iteration, all remaining stars after hooking are converged components.
+The formulations identify sets of active vertices that contribute to the output of certain computations and represent them with a sparse vector.
+For example, vertices that belong to converged components are inactive.

-If the parent vector $p$ has converged, we still need a last iteration to verify that.
-FastSV proposes a stronger termination condition: repeat until convergence of the grandparent vector $p_{p_i}$.
+If the parent vector $\bm{p}$ has converged, we still need a last iteration to verify that.
+FastSV proposes a stronger termination condition: repeat until convergence of the grandparent vector.
 Since both CC and MSF terminate when a spanning forest is found, this condition holds for MSF as well.
 For most real-world graphs, the last iteration does not perform any hooking and only shortcuts trees into stars.
 In these cases, the stronger termination condition identifies a spanning forest an iteration before all trees are shortcut into stars.